tyang816/ProtSSN/README.md

 # or pip install -r requirements.txt
 ```

-**if you are a Linux user, can use download the enviroment we prepared,** our CUDA version is 11.6.
+**if you are a Linux user, you can use download the enviroment we prepared.** Our CUDA version is 11.6.

 ```shell
 wget https://lianglab.sjtu.edu.cn/files/ProtSSN-2024/protein.tar.gz